18F/handbook/_pages/performance-management/mid-year-hrlinks-steps.md

 If you're having issues with logging into HR Links while using Google Chrome, please use these [instructions to clear your site cache](https://docs.google.com/document/d/13j6e8bAVSWFSNNkqmU2hMfwXOCBsi49d_2EqvL3aKXE/edit?usp=sharing).

-## HR Links performance management steps

-### Submitting a performance plan for employee acknowledgment
+## Submitting a performance plan for employee acknowledgment

 * Step-by-step instructions:
   * No action required by employee